kprajapati22/kp-zip-downloader/readme.txt

 No, the plugin uses the built-in WordPress functions and PHP libraries to create ZIP files.

 == Changelog ==

+= Version 1.0.2 - 2025-02-11 =
+* Fixed download issue when only one theme is available.

 = Version 1.0.1 - 2025-01-10 =
 * Added pot file.